ABNIRML: Analyzing the Behavior of Neural IR Models: Experimental Setup

 \subsection{Datasets}

 We use the MS-MARCO passage dataset~\cite{Campos2016MSMA} to train the neural ranking models.
 The training subset contains approximately $809k$ natural-language questions from a query log (with an average length of 7.5 terms) and $8.8$ million candidate answer passages (with an average length of 73.1 terms).
 Due to its scale in number of queries, it is shallowly annotated, almost always containing fewer than 3 positive judgments per query.
-This dataset is frequently used for training neural ranking models, and has been shown to effectively transfer relevance signals to other collections~\cite{nogueiradoc2query}.
+This dataset is frequently used for training neural ranking models. \smm{Importantly, it also has been shown to effectively transfer relevance signals to other collections~\cite{nogueiradoc2query}, making it suitable for use with DTPs, which may include text from other domains.}

-We build MMT and TMT pair tests using the TREC Deep Learning 2019 passage dataset~\cite{craswell2020overview}.
-Although it uses the MS-MARCO passage collection, TREC DL is much smaller in terms of the number of queries (containing only 43 queries with relevance judgments).
-However, it has much deeper relevance judgments (on average, 215 per query).
-The judgments are also graded as highly relevant (7\%), relevant (19\%), topical (17\%), and non-relevant (56\%), allowing us to make more fine-grained comparison.
-We opt to perform our analysis in a passage ranking setting to eliminate effects of long document aggregation, an area with many model varieties that is still under active investigation~\cite{li:arxiv2020-parade}.
+We build MMPs and TMPs using the TREC Deep Learning 2019 passage dataset~\cite{craswell2020overview} \smm{and the ANTIQUE passage ranking dataset~\cite{Hashemi2020Antique}}.
+TREC DL uses the MS-MARCO passage collection and has 43 queries with deep relevance judgments (on average, 215 per query).
+The judgments are graded as highly relevant (7\%), relevant (19\%), topical (17\%), and non-relevant (56\%), allowing us to make more fine-grained comparisons. \smm{We use the test subset of ANTIQUE, which contains 200 queries with 33 judgments per query.
+These judgments are graded as convincing (20\%), possibly correct (18\%), on-topic (37\%), and off-topic (25\%).} We opt to perform our analysis in a passage ranking setting to eliminate effects of long document aggregation\smm{---which is challenging for some neural models given a maximum sequence length in the underlying model---}given that this is an area with many model varieties that is still under active investigation~\cite{li:arxiv2020-parade}.

-We describe the datasets used for our proposed DTTs as they are introduced in Section~\ref{sec:dtt}.